 The mare’s body will be subjected to a significant amount of stress in later stages of pregnancy.
 Therefore the initial work of making sure the mare is in good health and has adequate nutrition is essential.

 One of the best ways to ensure that the mare is in good and healthy condition is to make an honest assessment of the mare on the body scoring system described above.
-A score of somewhere in the 5 and 6 area is about perfect.
+A score of somewhere in the area of 3 is about perfect.